TheCatchyName/CS203-G1/README.md

 ### RestfulWebServicesApplication.java
-when u get here, right click and *run java* make sure you're using cmd , (bash doesn't work as confirmed by minh hahah)
+when u get here, right click and *run java* make sure you're using cmd , (bash doesn't work as confirmed by minh hahah) if its sucessful you should see a giant SPRING word.

 ## Check out the db
 After running the SPRING<br>